-He said.
-O i brave Catiskins, I find it is thee, These three nights together have so charmed me, Thou art the sweetest creature my eyes ever beheld With joy and contentment my heart it is filled.

-Thou art the cook's sculion, but as I have life, Grant me but thy love, I'll make thee my wife : And you shall have maids to be at your call, Sir, that cannot be, I've no portion at all.

-Thy beauty is a portion my joy and my dear, I prize it far better than thousands a year; And to have my friend's consent, I have got a trick I'll go to my bed and feign myself sick;

-There's none shall attend me but thee, I protest So one day or other, when in thy rich dress, Thou shalt be drest.
-If my parents come nigh, I'll tell them 'tis for thee I'm sick and like to die.
+He said, O! brave Cat-skins, I find it is thee These three nights together have so charmed me; Thou art the sweetest creature my eyes e'er beheld, With joy and contentment my heart it is fill'd.
+Thou art the cook's scullion, but as I have life, Grant me but thy love, and I'll make thee my wife; And you shall have maids to be at your call, Sir, that cannot be, I've no portion at all.
+Thy beauty is a portion, my joy and my dear, I prize it far better than thousands a-year; And to have my friends' consent, I have got a trick, I'll go to my bed and feign myself sick.
+There's none shall attend me but thee, I protest, So one day or other, when thou art drest In thy rich dress, if my parents come nigh, I'll tell them 'tis for thee I'm sick and like to die.